bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

-Customer impersonation token authenticated requests made to the GraphQL API receive store information from the perspective of the customer corresponding to the customer ID specified in the `X-Bc-Customer-Id` header sent with the GraphQL `POST` request.
+Customer impersonation token-authenticated requests made to the GraphQL Storefront API receive store information from the perspective of the customer corresponding to the customer ID specified in the `X-Bc-Customer-Id` header sent with the GraphQL `POST` request.
 Pricing, product availability, customer account, and customer details will be reflected.

 Customer impersonation tokens should **never** be exposed publicly, for example, to JavaScript or HTML.
 These tokens should not be used for frontend requests.